PureVPN Review: Safe VPN Option?

 Does PureVPN Offer Split Tunneling?

 Why is this feature nice to have?
 Imagine you live in New York City.
-You want to rewatch The Office on Netflix in HD without any buffering.
-And at the same time, you want to browse the web securely.
+You want to rewatch “Lucifer” on Netflix in HD without any buffering, so you need to turn off your VPN.
+However, at the same time, you want to browse the web securely.

 Can I Use Netflix with PureVPN?

-Connecting to another country’s Netflix or your home country’s while you’re traveling isn’t as easy as it once was.
+Connecting to another country’s Netflix while you’re traveling isn’t as easy as it once was.
 Nowadays, many VPNs don’t work with Netflix, because of Netflix’s VPN detection system.
-PureVPN, however, has figured out a way to bypass these filters so that you can watch Netflix with PureVPN.
-Even if you’re not streaming shows all the time, it’s good to know you have the option.
+PureVPN, however, has figured out a way to bypass these filters so that you can watch Netflix with a VPN.
+You can even use PureVPN to change Netflix regions and access tons of shows from Netflix libraries around the world.

 Can I Use Torrent with PureVPN?